hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

         }
     }
     ```
-    An agent from a foreign network can query either `http://partya.mynetwork.com:9000/sec_group` or `http://partyb.mynetwork.com:9000/sec_group` and obtain the security group (or membership) configuration of the entire network.
+    An agent from a foreign network can query either `http://partya.mynetwork.com:9000/sec_group` or `http://partyb.mynetwork.com:9000/sec_group` and obtain the security domain (or membership) configuration of the entire network.
   * **Interoperation Helpers**: Your Corda network's client layer applications have business logic embedded in them that, broadly speaking, accept data from users and other external agents and invoke workflows.
 With the option of interoperability with other networks available through Weaver, other options can be added, namely requesting and accepting data from foreign networks, and triggering locks and claims for atomic exchanges spanning two networks.
 Weaver's Corda SDK (currently implemented both in Java and Kotlin) offers a library to exercise these options.
 But this will involve modification to the application's logic.
 The following examples will illustrate how you can adapt your applications.
     - _Data sharing_: Consider a scenario inspired by the [global trade use case](../../user-stories/global-trade.md) where a letter of credit (L/C) management business logic is installed in the `trade-finance-network` network, supports a flow named `UploadBillOfLading`, which validates and records a bill of lading (B/L) supplied by a user via a UI.
 Weaver will enable such a B/L to be fetched from a different network `trade-logistics-network` by querying the function `GetBillOfLading` exposed by the chaincode `shipmentcc` installed in the `tradelogisticschannel` channel (_The trade logistics network can be built on Corda as well.
 The steps for Weaver-enablement will mostly be the same, with the exception of view address creation logic.
 Here, for demonstration purposes, we assume that that counter-party network is built on Fabric_).